 Directory: list, tree

-File allocation: bitmap (clear area), list (metadata)
+File allocation: bitmap (

 Bad block: list